 According to the DRI (Dietary Reference Intake), from the Institute of Medicine of The National Academies Press, the average adult needs to consume 0.36 g of protein per pound (or 0.8 g of protein per kilogram) of body weight, per day.
 The United States Department of Agriculture provides a DRI calculator that will give you a specific protein requirement based on your gender, age, height, weight, and activity level.
 You may be surprised that your protein requirements are not as high as you think!
 Protein has become king in the nutrition world and, more often than not, people consume far more than their bodies need.
 Since your body is unique, determine your individual protein requirement and go from there.

 The other important thing to note about plant-based protein sources is that they are more bioavailable to the body.
-This means that the amino acids (which make up the proteins) are more easily broken down and absorbed by the body.
+This means that the amino acids (which make up the plant-based proteins) are more easily broken down and absorbed by the body.
 Remember, you aren’t only what you eat, but you are what you absorb!
 If your body can’t absorb the protein you’re eating, it is useless.

 If you’re a vegan or are interested in following a plant-based diet, these foods pack a plant-based protein punch!